 When we look at the world, Israel represents one of the most dynamic centers of technological advancements.
 MizMaa will harness the best ideas and products from Israel’s technology sector to help companies and leaders access markets in the US and Asia.

 We know how to identify great leaders and companies to make them global successes.

-Today, the growth economies of China, Israel and the US are closer than ever.
+Today, the growth economies of Asia, Israel and the US are closer than ever.
 We will identify the best companies and entrepreneurs in Israel and help them succeed in the global marketplace.

 MizMaa’s executive leadership brings a proven global track record of entrepreneurship, venture capital and corporate finance with successful exits in Israel and US markets.